notsuperhero/Car-Price-Predictor/README.md

 Model Evaluation: Comprehensive assessment of the model's performance using metrics such as R-squared, Mean Absolute Error (MAE), and Mean Squared Error (MSE).

-Interactive Prediction Interface (Optional): (If you integrated with Flask/Streamlit, mention it here, e.g., "A simple web interface using Flask/Streamlit for real-time price predictions.")

-CampusX Context
-This project was developed as a hands-on assignment and learning exercise following the guidelines and principles taught in the CampusX Machine Learning/Data Science program.
-It embodies the practical application of concepts like data preprocessing, exploratory data analysis, feature engineering, and model building with Linear Regression, which are core to the CampusX curriculum.
-The dataset used and the problem statement are typical of the practical projects encouraged by CampusX to build an end-to-end understanding of ML pipelines.

 Technologies Used
 Python: The primary programming language.